9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 individual values that we originally supplied to the constructor when we created the value.

-Let\'s consider what happens if we match the pattern `(Book id name authors)` against our example expression.
+Let's consider what happens if we match the pattern `(Book id name authors)` against our example expression.

 -   The match will succeed, because the constructor in the value matches